 Efforts to protect the soundscape and overall acoustic environment in our national parks are driven by NPS management policies.
 But before any action can be taken, park planners and managers need reliable data about a park's existing acoustic environment.
 What natural and cultural sounds can be heard at the park?
 What types of noise can be heard?
 Where, when, and how often are these sounds heard, and how loud are they?

 Through sound monitoring efforts, parks can learn about the acoustic environment as a whole and identify desirable and appropriate sound sources, as well as those that are undesirable in the park setting.
 Information gathered can then be used to identify the potential impacts of non-natural sounds and proposed developments or actions that may affect the acoustic environment.

 Noise modeling software can help to predict how sounds will spread across a park landscape.
-View The Science of Sound, an NPS presentation, to learn more about noise modeling, view this presentation by NPS Biologist Katie Nuessly (pdf 2.5MB).
+View The Science of Sound, an NPS presentation, to learn more about noise modeling (pdf 2.5MB).